harlan-zw/harlanzw.com-vitepress/app/blog/scale-your-vue-components/index.md

 |- shared
 ```

+You could also pull out your "shared" components into their own npm package.

 When creating new components it's natural to couple application logic in.
-With this setup, you need you to think about component scopes and how code can be re-used.
+With this setup, you'll think about component scopes more and how code can be re-used.

-A component you are making could be a split into a shared component and an app component using props and/or slots.

 <img src="../../resources/component-folder-flow.svg" class="block mx-auto">